fiinix/fiinix.github.io/_posts/2013/05/2013-05-16-the-11-year-eurovision-showdown.md

 date: 2013-05-16T22:46:00+00:00
 author: Carlos
 layout: post
-tags: ["Eurovision Song Contest", Humour, "Finland vs England"]
+tags: ["Eurovision Song Contest", Finland, England]
-category: personal
+category: Entertainment
 excerpt: "In which I look back at the 11 years of Eurovision rivalry that's been between Finland and the UK."
 ---
 With only 2 days left until the Eurovision Song Contest 2013 finals in Malmö and the fact that I already [spent time last week familiarizing myself with the whole Eurovision “thing”](/blog/guessing-at-the-eurovisiowhatnow) I thought I would go ever further — too far, some might say — and take a look back at the last 11 years of Eurovision, comparing — what else? — Finland's entries to those of United Kingdom of course.
 Join me, why don't you?
 It'll be fun.
 Not funny “Haha” but more like that sad kind of funny.